josephmluna/LabWebsite/lab_charter/index.md

 - Create an Individual Development Plan and reevaluate it with you at least once per year.
 - Guide and advise you on leadership, management, and budgeting skills.
 - Provide input on presentations to further your communication skills.
-- Introduce you and your work to as many people as possible
+- Introduce you and your work to as many people as possible.
 - Assist with navigating the academic job market – reviewing application documents, assist in preparing job talks and chalk talks etc.

 #### Science